MatanBobi/advanced-react-session-2/README.md

 ## Step 3

-Use component composition to create a Layout component with the shared parts.
+Use component composition to create a Loading component that will handle all loading and error cases.

 ## Step 4